krnippert/Extreme_Fire/README.md

 The first R script, kalea_shrub_code_2023_w_Allom.R, looks at change in stem densities between both catchments using stem diameters and allometric data from sampled woody plants.
 This script utilized data from WPE021.csv, WPE022.csv, and woody_allometry_master.csv to understand how shrub height, stem density, and leaf area change after the 2021 fire events, and track recovery for two years post-fire.
 Note that WPE021 is the combined "shrub_counts" dataset on line 70.

 ## Remote sensing analysis:
 The second R script, can_height_raster_math.R, utilized LiDAR data collected by NEON to identify changes in shrub height and cover in both treatments after the 2021 fire events.
-This script uses the .tif files as well as the GIS032 and drainages_5msink_1000_8M_buffer folder to process lidar images to create maps of shrub height in watershed 4B (high-intensity fire) and K4A (low-intensity fire) from 2020-2024.
+This script uses .tif files from https://data.neonscience.org/data-products/DP3.30015.001 as well as the GIS032 and drainages_5msink_1000_8M_buffer folder to process lidar images to create maps of shrub height in watershed 4B (high-intensity fire) and K4A (low-intensity fire) from 2020-2024.

 ## Weather conditions analysis:
 The final R script, weather data.R, analyzes and creates graphs of the weather conditions for the day of each fire event using APT024.csv, AWE011.csv, and KFH011.csv.
 The high-intensity fire occured on April 3, 2021, while the low-intensity fire occured on April 12, 2021.